 A plumber should be notified as soon as you discover the leak in your home.
 The pipe needs to be fixed and the area needs to be dried to prevent any further damage.

-Here at Art Plumbing, AC & Electric in Boca Raton, Florida, we’re prepared to help you in any area of residential plumbing.
+Here at Art Plumbing, Air Conditioning & Electric in Boca Raton, Florida, we’re prepared to help you in any area of residential plumbing.
 Call us at (561) 391-1048 or find us on our contact page.
 We’ll help you prevent, detect, and resolve all of your plumbing needs.